 Which Beers Should You Be Trying This Lockdown if You’re Not Keen on a Visit to the Pub Quite Yet

-Although a visit to our favourite pubs and bars has not been possible over the lockdown months, some might still prefer to stay away for the foreseeable once our locals open again on the 4th July.
-At least until the social distancing guidelines have been tried and tested.
-In the meantime, there are some amazing beers to be had, delivered direct to the door, to share with family and friends in the garden and across the fence.
+Although a visit to our favourite pubs and bars is now allowed, some might still prefer to keep a distance for the forseeable.
+For those not yet ready to visit the local pub, there are some amazing beers to be had, delivered direct to the door, to share with family and friends in the garden and across the fence.

 Our Sales and Marketing Director, Mike Dickinson has been supporting our Masterbrew clients with their online offerings and discovering his new favourite beers from the comfort of his home.
 To join us in supporting these incredible businesses, Mike has recommended his top five beers that everyone should consider giving a try.